Updated on November 7, 2023 by Julie McCool

 Freshwater, shoreline fishing is available at the 3-acre Turner Pond.
-The pond is periodically stocked with a variety of fish including largemouth bass, catfish, crappie, sunfish and bluegill.
-A valid Virginia State Fishing License, which can be purchased online or through local retailers, is required, and watercraft are not permitted.
+The pond is periodically stocked with a variety of fish including largemouth bass, catfish, crappie, sunfish, and bluegill.
+A valid Virginia State Fishing License is required and watercraft are not permitted.

 Spend the Night at a Primitive Campsite

-Loop Drive to Sky Meadows from Fairfax County
+Scenic Loop Drive: Fairfax to Sky Meadows Park

 Sky Meadows is also part of our favorite Hunt Country scenic drive.
 This loop includes some of the prettiest small towns in Northern Virginia plus country roads, wineries, and more.
 Alternatively, follow the scenic route described below.